EXETER INCIDENT SOLVED?

 c) Since it is relatively quiet at 3 AM, why didn't the three witnesses to Muscarello's incident hear it?

 Obvious answer: The hypothesized plane couldn't have been both that low and silent at the same time.
 Therefore, what they saw and described was no plane.
+This immediately nullifies their hypothesis and substantiates failure of their solution.

 The event didn't just happen just once to Norman Muscarello (civilian witness) when he was alone.
 It happened a second time approximately 3/4 - 1 hour later when officer Eugene Bertrand brought Muscarello back to the original scene intending to prove to Muscarello he was imagining things, and yet this time Bertrand, who was intending to lay the whole thing to rest, experienced the same thing with him.
 Does this really make sense?